 “Be comforted, be comforted, My people.”

-In order to better understand the n’chamah, we need to first analyze what precisely we were mourning on Tish’ah B’Av – and on every day, for that matter.
+In order to better understand the n’chamah, we need to first analyze what, precisely, we were mourning on Tish’ah B’Av – and on every day, for that matter.
 Is it simply that we miss having a beautiful temple with radiant kohanim, inspiring services, and stunning utensils?
-While we certainly yearn to have all of those again, that is not the true focus of our tears and sorrow.
+While we certainly yearn to have all those again, that is not the true focus of our tears and sorrow.

 At its core, we are lamenting the loss of our personal relationship with Hashem.
 When we had a Mikdash and its open miracles, we were able to feel Hashem’s presence tangibly, to experience His closeness as much as humanly possible.
 And on Tish’ah B’Av it hits us hard: We no longer have that opportunity; our connection with Hashem has been severed!
 And we begin to cry.

 It is no coincidence that a Mikdash may not be constructed on Shabbos (Y’vamos 6a).
-Nor is it by chance that the forbidden m’lachos of Shabbos are the very same actions necessary for building a house for Hashem (Shabbos 49b).
+Nor is it by chance that the forbidden m’lachos of Shabbos are the very same actions necessary to build a house for Hashem (Shabbos 49b).
 It is as if Hashem is saying: You do not need to work to create a space for Me today; I am already here.

 Now that’s a comforting thought!